 Last Updated on

 Rock-and-Roll Hall-of-Famer Alice Cooper has achieved legendary status for his many hits like School’s Out and No More Mr. Nice Guy.
-He still tours for almost 200 days annually, with performances that are part vaudeville, part Broadway, and 100% musical thunder.
+He still tours for six months out of the year, with performances that are part vaudeville, part Broadway, and 100% musical thunder.
 In keeping with his macabre on-stage persona, he slides into a guillotine for the highlight of the show.
 Shocking yes, but all done with a sly wink at the audience.
-Off stage Cooper is a reflective family man with many interests, including golf, classic cars and his foundation, Solid Rock, that helps teens explore and develop their artistic talents in his hometown of Phoenix.
+Off stage Cooper is a reflective family man with many interests, including golf, classic cars and his foundation, Solid Rock, that helps teens explore and develop their artistic talents in his hometown of Phoenix Arizona.

-AAA World: How did you first get interested in cars?
+Michael Milne for AAA World magazine: How did you first get interested in cars?

 Alice Cooper: I’m originally from Detroit so it’s in my DNA.
 I’d always sit in art class designing cars.
 In my teens I was at that perfect age, with all the Beach Boys songs about cars and driving.
 A car was your declaration of independence that also reflected who you were.
 You had to have something that was flashy and cool.

 Cooper: It was a 1966 Ford Fairlane GT 390, yellow with a black stripe.
 The band was starting to make some money while I was in high school, so my share went into a drawer.
 After two years I had enough to buy it new.
 By this time my family had moved to Phoenix because of my asthma, so my friends and I would drive out into the desert and cut loose.